 Most students are active users of the Internet, whether via their desktop, laptop, iPad or smartphone.
-The Internet is a great resource, but it's important for you and your students to be aware of the challenges and issues that can occur online.
+While the Internet is an invaluable resource, it’s critical for you and your students to be aware of challenges and issues that can arise online.

-As a teacher, you're uniquely positioned to provide valuable guidance and insight for your students around areas related to online safety.
+As an educator, you're uniquely positioned to provide valuable guidance and insight for your students regarding online safety.
 We've compiled some tips for you to share with your students about different situations they may encounter online.

 What you can do

-Most of the communication taking place on Twitter is public and viewable to everyone.
+Most of the communication taking place on Twitter is viewable to everyone.
 Since the information posted is public, it can be retweeted on the site by anyone who sees it.
-If your students want their Tweets only to be available to approved followers, they can protect their Tweets.
+While Tweets can be protected so only approved followers can see them, most users share their Tweets with everyone.
+If students want their Tweets to only be available to approved followers, they can protect their Tweets.

 Passwords and accounts should never be shared.
 Remind students that it's important to logout of any websites they logged into on a shared computer.
 Otherwise, other people may be able to access their personal information.

 Keep Your Account Secure